 Vietnam Food Journey

 Vietnam is widely known for its amazing cuisine and colourful dishes.
 The freshest of ingredients are bought daily, prepared passionately and served with Vietnamese flair.
-One thing we enjoyed during our tim was our Vietnam food journey.
+One thing we enjoyed during our time was our experience of food in Ho Chi Minh city

 Vietnam is a country of financial variations and this is true of the food scene too.
 From street food vendors to upmarket restaurants, we explored everything Ho Chi Minh had to offer.
 It also helped that we had received a few solid tips of hidden hotspots from a local that Richard worked with in Australia, before we left.

 We had some of the most memorable food experiences on this trip and I am excited to share some tips and special treasures with you in this post.
-So here is our Vietnam food journey
+So here is our selection of food in Ho Chi Minh

 Ben Thanh Street Food Market